rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 You can use Agent Gold Images to mass deploy and upgrade the management agents in your environment.
 Prior to Agent Gold Images, upgrade and patching agents were time-consuming, which meant that organizations preferred not to patch agents.
-With the introduction of Agent Gold Images in OEM 13c, upgrades and patching are now much easier.
+Thanks to the introduction of Agent Gold Images in OEM 13c, upgrades and patching are now much easier.
 For example, you can apply multiple patches to multiple agents in a single downtime.
 Gold Images enables you to manage a large number of Management Agents that have identical Management Agent software, plug-ins, and patches.